 Free preview showing, March 23, 7pm:

 On Saturday, March 23 at 7pm, there will be a free preview showing of Oba Qween Baba King Baba for QTPOC (Queer and Trans People of Color) identified people.
-Please write to email@example.com more details.
+Please RSVP to firstname.lastname@example.org by 5pm on March 22.